NetSecNode/enterprise-network-security-lab/docs/network-design.md

 | DMZ → LAN | Any | Any | Any | Block |
 | DMZ → Firewall mgmt | Any | Firewall | 443/80/22 | Block |

+The DMZ-to-LAN block ensures that a compromised public service cannot initiate connections toward internal resources.
+The firewall self-protection rule prevents an attacker who gains access to the web server from reaching the firewall management interface.

 ### IDS/IPS placement

 Three nodes are deployed at strategic points: